The Mancunion

 The Mancunion is the University of Manchester Students' Union's student newspaper.
 It is the largest student newspaper in the United Kingdom and is distributed throughout Greater Manchester.
 The name is a portmanteau of Mancunian, the demonym for residents of Manchester, and union, given its role as the newspaper of the Students' Union.
 Past writers include film critic Mark Kermode.
+The paper is published six times each academic year.

 History

 The Mancunion has existed in a various forms since 1964.
 It was first published in 1964 as a bulletin concerned with Union affairs, produced by the Union to compensate for perceived shortfalls in coverage in the main student newspaper, the Manchester Independent.
 Originally a rather amateurish publication, produced at irregular intervals, it is now a highly professional, tabloid-style newspaper, publishing news and articles on a wide range of issues and subjects.
 The newspaper and its journalists have won national student newspaper awards on several occasions.

 On 22 September 1997 Student Direct replaced The Mancunion; this was a joint venture with other student unions in Manchester to create a single company to publish their newspapers.
 Student newspapers had been losing an increasing amount of money, and it was felt that pooling of resources could moderate this.
 Student Direct became the largest student newspaper in the country, owned by the University of Manchester, University of Salford and Bolton Institute.
 Each produced its own edition of the paper, but with most of the editorial work being undertaken at the University of Manchester Manchester Students' Union.

 For the 2009/2010 academic year the Student Direct began to split into its component parts, with the Manchester edition becoming "Student Direct: Mancunion edition".
 By the 2010/2011 academic year they had fully transitioned to The Mancunion and The Salfordian, the student newspaper of the University of Salford Students' Union.

 The Mancunion drew national attention in 2013 when a secret recording was made during a society meeting, at which it was suggested that the Islamist speaker supported the execution of homosexuals in Britain.
 The controversy that arose regarded both the sensitive content of what was said, as well as the ethical questions behind such investigative reporting methods.
 The society in question later dissolved following the scandal.

 In October 2014, British tabloid The Sun contacted UK student media outlets asking them to find photos of students wearing offensive costumes at Halloween.
 The Mancunion broke this story, leading to attention from national media.

 In September 2016 the Mancunion once again drew national attention both within the mainstream media and on social media with their coverage of the decapitation of a Margaret Thatcher cardboard cut-out at the Freshers Fair.